-A new survey conducted by Novus on behalf of the Swedish Kennel Club and Agria shows that 20 percent of households with more than one adult but no children have a dog.
+A new survey conducted by Novus on behalf of the Swedish Kennel Club and Agria shows that 20 percent of households with more than one adult and no children have a dog.
 In single-person households, dog ownership is 9 percent.

 Decreasing among families with children

 Both groups have increased by one percentage point since the last survey two years ago.
-Not a huge increase, but the group owns the majority of the country's dog population – around 741,000 out of a total of 951,000 dogs.
+Not a huge increase, but this group owns the majority of the country's dog population - around 741,000 out of a total of 951,000 dogs.

 In families with children, however, dog ownership is decreasing.
 The proportion of households with children under 15 who also have a dog has fallen from 20 to 18 percent.